120 Facts About Richard Rodgers

 105. In January of 1975, Rodgers released his autobiography, Musical Stages, which contains fascinating passages on the art of lyric writing and composing, and insights into the troubles and triumphs of collaboration.

-106. With lyricist Martin Charnin, Rodgers wrote the 1970 Broadway musical Two by Two.
-Based on Clifford Odets’ play about Noah and the ark, the short-lived show starred legendary entertainer Danny Kaye.
+106. With lyricist Martin Charnin, Rodgers wrote the 1970 Broadway musical Two by Two, based on Clifford Odets’ play about Noah and the ark.
+Starring legendary entertainer Danny Kaye, the production played for 351 performances.

 107. At its 1978 commencement ceremonies, Barnard College awarded Rodgers its highest honor, the Barnard Medal of Distinction.